solkim-83/tp/docs/DeveloperGuide.md

 * Removal of attendees is done first before addition.
   * Based on the indices provided, the `FauxPerson`s at the given indices is removed.
 * If user indicates to add contacts
-  * The `Person`s representing the contacts are retrieved the indices.
+  * The `Person`s representing the contacts are retrieved using the indices provided by user input.
   * A `FauxPerson` is created for each of them
   * `FauxPerson`s are grouped into a set and set as the `Event`'s attendees.